vlabella/gle-manual/README.md

 # gle-manual
-GLE Manual - MAnual for GLE program.
+GLE Manual - Manual for GLE program.
 Written in LaTeX.